PMDD Therapy and Severe PMS Counseling for Pre-Menstrual Disorders

 Severe PMS

-Severe PMS is often a term used to describe those who face extreme mental, emotional, and physical hardships during luteal phase, without meeting the criteria for PMDD.
+Severe PMS is often a term used to describe those who face extreme mental, emotional, and physical hardships during the luteal phase without meeting the criteria for PMDD.
 Like PME, treatment for severe PMS is similar to PMDD.

-Whether you suffer from PMDD, PME, or Severe PMS, our PMDD therapy approach and treatment is similar.
+Whether you suffer from PMDD, PME, or Severe PMS, our PMDD therapy approach and treatment are similar.

 PMDD/PME Group Support

-Four times a year, we run a DBT focused support group for PMDD/PME sufferers.
+Each month, we run a free-of-charge, DBT-focused support group for PMDD/PME sufferers.
 These groups are aimed at peer support and education, providing the tools to help our clients.
-If you are interested in learning more about our PMDD/PME Support Groups, please click right!
+If you’re interested in learning more, click here to find out more about our PMDD Support Group.

 PMDD Explained